TNKSoftware/RemoconUI/README.md

 Remocon UI is available as an open-source project under the MIT license (Donate, please!).
 If you want more customization, edit the source code directly.

 ## :book: Documentation

+This is the most basic example of a multilingual template.
+The character string recorded in Key-Value format is reflected in the toml (or json, yaml) file.

 Please visit my [official site](https://www.tnksoft.com/soft/iot/remoui/).